KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo21 - Universal Serial Bus Mass Storage Class Bulk-Only Transport/README.md

 These colorful images with blocks of subsequent packets tell a lot about the communication method and what certain packets look like, like "setup," etc. This is the first one https://www.perytech.com/USB-Enumeration.htm
 <br /><br />
-nice pictures of IN/OUT transmission https://bits4device.wordpress.com/2011/10/14/usb-protocol-device-framework/
+Nice pictures of IN/OUT transmission ( transactions )
+https://bits4device.wordpress.com/2011/10/14/usb-protocol-device-framework/
 <br /><br />
 This is a more complex description and more details about the USB topology.